trimstray/test-your-sysadmin-skills/README.md

 Once a hard link has been made the link is to the inode. deleting renaming or moving the original file will not affect the hard link as it links to the underlying inode.
 Any changes to the data on the inode is reflected in all files that refer to that inode.

-Note: Hard links are only valid within the same File System.
+Note: Hard links are only valid within the same file system.
 Symbolic links can span file systems as they are simply the name of another file.

 Differences: